zmillman/speakertext-ruby/README.md

 source = SpeakerText::Source.new({
   :title => "How To Skin A Cat",
   :url => "http://example.com/videos/cat_skinning_tutorial.mp4",
   :annotation => "Dear transcriber, do not be alarmed.
-No animals were harmed."
+No animals were harmed." # optional })
-})

 # Submit source for transcription